• Skip to primary navigation

 Do you use yams or sweet potatoes for sweet potato pie?

-Many use these two interchangeably, but in fact, most US grocery stores don't carry true yams.
+Many use these two interchangeably, but in fact, most US grocery stores don’t carry true yams.
 They are a type of sweet potato imported from Africa and have dark bark-like skin with starchier flesh.
 In comparison, sweet potatoes (what we often think are yams) are orange with reddish skin and are almost always sweeter.
-Learn more about the difference between yams and sweet potatoes.
+Learn more about picking the right sweet potato.

 a piece of vegan sweet potato pie on a silver plate